boxfish-studio/cookie-manager/README.md

 ### Features
 - Display a customizable popup to accept or reject cookies.
 Pop up consists of:
-    - Title, body, Accept/Reject buttons and a link to Privacy Policy page.
+    - Title, body, accept/reject buttons and a link to Privacy Policy page.
 - Create a cookie library showing:
-    - Tables with details about site's Necessary Cookies and Additional Cookies: cookie name, provider name, purpose, expiry, type.
+    - Tables with details about site's necessary cookies and additional cookies: cookie name, provider name, purpose, expiry, type.
-    - A radio input to update cookie configuration.
+    - An input to update preferences.

 ### Built with